jhrapoport/theremin/README.md

 Before using Audio Recorder/Audacity, I was hearing bad sounds and not knowing why.
 However, looking at the sound files, it became very clear exactly what was happening.
 I could see that the sine waves were switching over at random points, making disrupted noises.
 Once I tried to fix this, I saw the issue there as well, which was that a sine wave going up would then match up at the same height with a sine wave going down, which sounded just as bad.
 I go more into this in the following section.
 I also have the audio files in question, but the assignment requirements sound to me like I shouldn't include them; let me know if you'd like me to send them your way so you can hear the vast improvement in sound.

+One more test I did was on the metronome.
+I used my phone's stopwatch to ensure that it was keeping the number of beats it said it was.
+I tried this for one minute for 30bpm, 60pm, and 90bpm, and it worked as expectedly.

 ## Satisfaction
 Overall, the program worked much better than I expected it to.
 I wrote everything from complete scratch, so I didn't expect it to work very well.